Alopecia Areata as Another Immune-Mediated Disease Developed in Patients Treated with Tumor Necrosis Factor-Alpha Blocker Agents

 TLDR Anti-TNF-α therapy may increase the risk of developing alopecia areata, especially in those with a history of autoimmune disease.

-The study aimed to characterize alopecia areata (AA) that developed during anti-TNF-α therapy, presenting five new cases and reviewing eleven reported cases.
-One third of the cases had a personal or family history of AA, with most experiencing rapid and extensive AA, often involving the ophiasis area.
-The prognosis was generally poor, with minimal response to treatments, and the course of AA did not change when anti-TNF-α therapy was continued.
-The findings suggested that AA might be more common during anti-TNF-α therapy than previously thought, and a history of autoimmune disease could indicate a higher risk of developing or relapsing AA with this treatment.
+The study reported on five new cases of alopecia areata (AA) that developed in patients undergoing treatment with tumor necrosis factor-α (TNF-α) blocker agents, and reviewed eleven additional cases from the literature.
+It found that one-third of the cases had a personal or family history of AA, and most presented with rapid and extensive hair loss, particularly in the ophiasis area.
+The prognosis was generally poor, with only slight responses to treatment, and the continuation of anti-TNF-α therapy did not appear to alter the course of AA.
+The study concluded that while AA is a rare side effect of anti-TNF-α therapy, it may occur more frequently than previously thought, and a history of autoimmune disease could indicate a higher risk of developing or relapsing AA during treatment.